website-icon/standard/standard.md

     <meta name="icon-set" content="SET-IDENTIFIER">

 The value for `SET-IDENTIFIER` MUST be a valid, case-sensitive folder name, that exists under `/.well-known/icons/`.
-If `SET-IDENTIFIER` is the empty value or a single dot, the default set MUST be used.
+If `SET-IDENTIFIER` is the empty value or a single U+002E dot, the default set MUST be used.
+Two U+002E dots in row MUST NOT appear.
+U+002F slashes MAY appear, if the resulting `SET-IDENTIFIER` is still a valid path under `/.well-known/icons/`.

 If the value for `SET-IDENTIFIER` contains characters, that are not valid in a URI, the client MUST use the percent-escaped UTF-8 encoded representation of